 Press and release the REMOTE START button on the RKE transmitter twice within five seconds.
 The parking lights will flash and the horn will chirp twice (if programmed).
 Then, the engine will start and the vehicle will remain in the Remote Start mode for a 15-minute cycle.

-• If an engine fault is present the vehicle will start and then shut down 10 seconds later.
+- If an engine fault is present the vehicle will start and then shut down 10 seconds later. - For security, power window operation is disabled when the vehicle is in the Remote Start mode.